lauracondon/pands-project2021/README.md

 The Fisher Iris data set is a multivariate data set consisting of a total of one hundred and fifty samples of iris flowers.
 Fifty samples were collected from each of three different species of iris (iris setosa, iris virginica and iris versicolor) by Edgar Anderson.
 Four numeric attributes are recorded for each sample - sepal length, sepal width, petal length, petal width - as well as the class identifier (the species of iris).
 All measurements are given in centimeters **[1]**.

 R. A. Fisher first published this dataset in 1936 in the article 'The Use of Multiple Measurements in Taxonomic Problems'.
 In it, Fisher uses the dataset to create a linear discriminant model in order to classify the three different species of iris.
 Edgar Anderson also published an article in 1936, entitled 'The Species Problem in Iris', in which he uses the information from the dataset, in combination with additional research, to hypothesize that iris versicolor is an amphidiploid hybrid of iris setosa and iris virginica **[2]**.
-This hypothesis was confirmed by Yoong Lim et. al in 2007 in the article 'Parental Origin and Genome Evolution in the Allopolyploid Iris versicolor' **[3]**.
+This hypothesis was confirmed in 2007 by Yoong Lim et al. in the article 'Parental Origin and Genome Evolution in the Allopolyploid Iris versicolor' **[3]**.

 ![Iris Species](/README-images/species-of-iris.PNG)